 Like the Border Collie, Golden Retrievers are a great option if you are looking for a dog to help you get out of the house, as they need a decent amount of exercise.
 These larger sized dogs generally love everyone and everything they meet, and are famous for their constant smiles.

-Golden Retrievers are generally good with children and all other pets.
+Golden Retrievers and Golden mixes are generally good with children and all other pets.
 They are also incredibly trainable and smart, making it clear why they’re the third most popular breed in the US.
 However, if you’re not up for daily walking or play, the Golden may not be for you.

 While Am-Staffs (as they’re commonly called) may look standoffish, they can be incredibly sweet companions.

 American Staffordshire Terriers are in the “pit bull” unofficial group, but don’t let that deter you (especially since pit bulls really get a much worse rap than they deserve).
 Am-Staffs are smart, confident, and loyal.